Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Frame.md

 are predictable for the debugger: when the debuggee runs, or when the debugger removes frames from the stack itself.

-Stack frames that represent the control state of generator-iterator objects behave in a special way, described in [Generator Frames][generator] below.

 ## Visible Frames